-- 1 visitor and/or shared station per 100 units.
-1 point

-- 5% of owners'/residents' parking.
-1 point

-- 10% of owners'/residents' parking.
+- One dedicated charging connector for visitor or shared use per 100 units.
+1 point - A dedicated charging connector for 5% of residents' parking stalls.
+1 point - A dedicated charging connector for 10% of residents' parking stalls.
 1 point

 To reduce the number of greenhouse gas emitting vehicles and encourage the use of alternative fuel vehicles.
 Providing Level 2 charging stations will provide immediate opportunity for residents to access charging for electric vehicles.